dilshads/telegram-bot-nova/README.md

 If you're wondering what is a good use of `leaving_user` and `triggering_user` user objects.
 You could compare `leaving_user.id === triggering_user.id` to check if that user left themselves or `leaving_user.id !== triggering_user.id` that someone else removed them.

 ### onInlineQuery
 Gets called every time the user starts typing a query after @BotName.
+Don't forget to use `/setinline` on your bot with [@BotFather](https://t.me/BotFather).

 * `from` **{User Object}** User who typing the query.
 * `query_id` **{String}** String of the query being typed.
 Be aware that this is a string and not a number `typeof` id.